swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 developers need a way to mark enums as non-extensible for both. `@nonExtensible` produces an error when compiling with resiliency; hence, developers must use `@frozen`.
-To make supporting both modes easier `@frozen` will also work in non-resilient modules and make enumerations extensible.
+To make supporting both modes easier `@frozen` will also work in non-resilient modules and make enumerations non extensible.

 ## Source compatibility